 To access NetFlow Analyzer module, click NetFlow on the Module Menu in the Top navigation bar.

-When NetFlow module is selected the Flow main screen will show, as shown on the picture below.
-Note that data displayed will be according to Time Window value: if Time Window is set to Last Day, charts and tables will show netflow traffic that occurred in the last 24h.
+Data displayed will be according to Time Window value: if Time Window is set to Last Day, charts and tables will show netflow traffic that occurred in the last 24h.